 The Exotically Eccentric Candi Sukuh

 The relief across Sukuh Temple displays uncommon themes among Hindu-Buddhist temples in Indonesia.
 While most reliefs in other temples recite the God and Goddess.
-Or else the story of Hindu-Buddhist Kingdoms and its civilization.
+Or else the story of Hindu-Buddhist Kingdoms and their civilization.
 Here, people will find very little of it at Candi Sukuh.

 Instead, visitors will find patterns of lingga and yoni.
 The common symbol representing male and female sexual organs.
 In a reserved and culturally conservative country of Indonesia.
 These findings seem very stand-offish, if not eccentric in the eyes of many.